Housing Development Finance Corporation: HDFC RED

-HDFC Credila is a non-banking finance company and was the first Indian lender to exclusively focus on education loans.
-The company lends to under-graduate and post-graduate students studying in India or abroad.
-HDFC holds approx. 90% shares in this company.
-The average amount of education loan disbursed is INR 880,000 approx.

 GRUH Finance

 HDFC held approx. 59% in GRUH, a housing finance company offering loans to individuals for purchase, construction and renovation of dwelling units.
 GRUH also offers loans to the self-employed segment where formal income proofs are not available.
 It has a retail network of 136 offices across 7 states in India.

-On 17 October 2019, GRUH Finance was formally merged into Bandhan Bank, giving HDFC a 14.9% stake in Bandhan.
+On October 17, 2019, GRUH Finance formally merged with Bandhan Bank, giving HDFC a 14.9% stake in Bandhan..

 Listings and shareholding

-Listing: The equity shares of HDFC are listed on Bombay Stock Exchange where it is a constituent of the BSE SENSEX index, and the National Stock Exchange of India where it is a constituent of the S&P CNX Nifty.
+Listing: The equity shares of HDFC were listed on Bombay Stock Exchange where it was a constituent of the BSE SENSEX index, and the National Stock Exchange of India where it is a constituent of the S&P CNX Nifty.

 Shareholding: On 30 September 2013, 73.09% of the equity shares of the company were owned by the Foreign Institutional Investors (FII).
 Around 185,000 individual public shareholders own approx. 9.25% of its shares.
 The remaining 17.66% shares are owned by others.

 Employees

 As of 31 March 2013, the company had 1,833 employees, out of which 22% were women.
 The company incurred INR 5.28 billion on employee benefit expenses for the financial year 2012–13.

 For FY 2012–13, the company reported a per employee profit of US$484,000 and per employee assets of US$18.5 million.

 HDFC's Training Centre is located in Lonavla Mumbai and it was established in 1989.
-It is mainly used for training programmes, workshops, conferences and strategy meetings.
+It was mainly used for training programmes, workshops, conferences and strategy meetings.